Prukutu/AOES-CLIM-WorkingWithData/_episodes/05-interpolating.md

 ~~~
 {: .language-python}

 We are now going to use the `interp_like` function.
+The
+[documentation](http://xarray.pydata.org/en/stable/generated/xarray.Dataset.interp_like.html){:target="_blank" rel="noopener"}
-The [documentation](http://xarray.pydata.org/en/stable/generated/xarray.Dataset.interp_like.html) tells us that this fucntion interpolates an object onto the coordinates of another object, filling out of range values with `NaN`.
+tells us that this fucntion interpolates an object onto the coordinates of another object, filling out of range values with `NaN`.

 One important thing to know that is not clear in the documentation is that the coordinates and variable name to interpolate must all be the same.